JorjaFox/library/_source/_faq/index.md

 ### Is Jorja Fox pregnant?

-No Jorja is not pregnant.
+No, Jorja is not pregnant.
+No, she wasn't pregnant.
+No. No. No.

 ###Is Jorja Fox gay?###